jkwourms/SecurityHW/README.md

 Running this through a malware scanner, we can see that our efforts were mostly successful and only a few warnings were raised.
 ![Photo of Malware Scanner results for Packing/Unpacking](Images/Anti-Malware-Packing.JPG)

+## Obfuscation
+Obfuscation describes the action of hiding the underlying logic of the program in order to prevent others from having any knowledge about the underlying code.
+This can be done through adding garbage commands, unnecessary jumps, and many other techniques.

+## PE-Import-Obfuscation.exe
+In our case, we created PE-Import-Obfuscation.exe which uses jumps and unnecessary variables to hide the purpose of the program & change the signature of the executable file.
+The PE-Import-Obfuscation.c file shows the code that is used in the PE-Import-Obfuscation.exe file.